 - Allocation of Policy Amounts (Form 8962 - Part 4)

-Allocation Stop month - enter two digits for the months the policy was shared (January = 01, December = 12) - Premium Percentage
+- Allocation Start Month - Enter two digits for the first month the policy was shared (January = 01, December = 12).

 SLCSP Percentage

-If the taxpayers cannot agree on an allocation percentage, the allocation percentage is equal to the number of individuals enrolled by one taxpayer for whom the other taxpayer claims a personal exemption for the tax year divided by the total number of individuals enrolled in the same policy as the individual.
 Once the percentages and other information contained on this menu have been entered, exit this menu to return to the Allocation of Policy Amounts Menu. - If a second shared policy allocation needs to be entered, repeat the above steps in Allocation #2.
 Form 8962 allows for up to four allocations.
+(An additional allocation is needed if the allocation percentages change during the year or the taxpayer is sharing more than one marketplace policy with one or more other taxpayers.)

-If there is a Net Premium Tax Credit, this amount will be reflected as a Payment on Form 1040 and the taxpayer will receive the benefit of that amount.
-If the Advance Payment of Premium Tax Credit exceeds the amount that the taxpayer was entitled to receive, the Excess Advance Payment of Premium Tax will be reflected in the Taxes section of the 1040 and the taxpayer will have to repay the excess advance payment on their tax return.
+If there is a net Premium Tax Credit, this amount will be reflected as a payment on Form 1040 and the taxpayer will receive the benefit of that amount.
+If the amount of Premium Tax Credit the taxpayer received in advance exceeds the amount that the taxpayer was entitled to receive, an Excess Advance Payment of Premium Tax Credit will be reflected in the Taxes section of Form 1040 for the taxpayer to repay.

 Note: This is a guide on entering Share Policy Allocations into the TaxSlayer Pro program.
 This is not intended as tax advice.